shekhargulati/building-java-web-apps-checklist/README.md

 ### [CI](https://martinfowler.com/articles/continuousIntegration.html)

 - [ ] Every code committed to version control system mainline should trigger a continuous integration job that runs on the integration server.
 - [ ] Continuous integration job should build the project and run all unit test cases.
 It should happen on each code commit to mainline.
 - [ ] Fix broken builds immediately.
 CI server should always be in healthy green state.
 - [ ] Make CI server visible and transparent to whole team.
 - [ ] Maintain build jobs as code use `Jenkinsfile` if you are using Jenkins
 - [ ] You should be able to create build jobs on a new CI server using code.
 - [ ] Use pull request builder to build the project when pull request is raised.

 ### [Documentation](https://robots.thoughtbot.com/how-to-write-a-great-readme)

 - [ ] Create `README.md` file in root of your project and keep it updated.
 The README file should have following:
-- [ ] Couple of lines describing purpose of the project
+- [ ] Couple of lines describing purpose of the project.
-- [ ] Instruction to grab the latest code and detailed instructions to build it
+- [ ] Instruction to grab the latest code and detailed instructions to build it.
-- [ ] Instructions to run the project on local machine
+- [ ] Instructions to run the project on local machine.
-- [ ] Link to Continuous integration server
+- [ ] Link to Continuous integration server.
-- [ ] Instruction to do any setup required for the project
+- [ ] Instruction to do any setup required for the project.
-- [ ] Instruction to grab project documentation
+- [ ] Instruction to grab project documentation.
-- [ ] Any other relevant information that can help a new developer get started with the project
+- [ ] Any other relevant information that can help a new developer get started with the project.

 ### Code style